Scented with lavender oil & caramelized honey

-When your soap batter has thickened to a ‘light trace’ it’s time to stir in your fragrance, the additional honey, and the Grapefruit Seed Extract which is an anti-oxidant.
+When your soap batter has thickened to a ‘light trace’ it’s time to stir in your fragrance, the additional honey, and the Grapefruit Seed Extract.
+GSE is an anti-oxidant.
+Anti-oxidants help keep the oils in your soap from going ‘rancid’.
 You do not need to use preservatives when making handmade soap.
-Anti-oxidants help keep the oils in your soap from going ‘rancid’.

 Pour each of them into the batter and gently stir until they are all dispersed.
 Give it a good 20-30 seconds of stirring.

-Pour your soap batter into your silicone mould in a place where you can leave the mould for at least two days.
-If you’re using a Silicone Loaf Soap Mould like mine it will only come part of the way up.
-Use your spatula to get as much of your soap out of the pan and into your mould.
+Pour your soap batter into your silicone mold in a place where you can leave the mold for at least two days.
+If you’re using a Silicone Loaf Soap Mold like mine, it will only come part of the way up.
+Use your spatula to get as much of your soap out of the pan and into your mold.

-After 48-36 hours you can pop your soap out of the mould.
+After 48-36 hours you can pop your soap out of the mold.
 Leave it sitting on a piece of grease-proof or baking paper for another day or two before you cut it up.
-Use an ordinary kitchen knife and cutting board to slice it into bars — note that in interior of the soap will be a light golden brown and the outer edges of the soap where it touches the mould will be cream.
+Use an ordinary kitchen knife and cutting board to slice it into bars — note that in interior of the soap will be a light golden brown and the outer edges of the soap where it touches the mold will be cream.
 If you’ve used Sodium Lactate your soap should be fairly firm by now.
-If you didn’t, there’s a chance that it will be sticky.
-If it’s sticky, leave it to dry for a few more days so that you won’t make a mess of it when you slice it into bars.
+If you didn’t, there’s a chance that it will be sticky and you’ll need to leave it to dry for a few more days.
+That way you won’t make a mess of it when you slice it into bars.
 Alternatively, you can pop your soap into the freezer for 30 minutes to harden it temporarily.